Bannatz/BlendX/README.md

 ### ProxyScraper:
 - Proxyscrape: BlendX includes support for Proxyscrape.
 It is in my Opinion one of the best Free Proxy Sites ive found.
 I could be wrong though!

-- All APIs Method(Currently not implemented): Scrape all **FREE** APIs that i could find!
+- All APIs Method: Scrape all **FREE** APIs that i could find!
 Feel free to add Your API to the list of apis in `proxyscraper.py`.
 It should check if the respond is a json format or not.
 If your API sends data through json feel free to modify the Function.

 #### Side Note